Life Drawing II

 VII.
 Methods of Instruction

-B. Slides and related visual examples
+B. Power Points and related visual examples

 Course may be taught as face-to-face, media-based, hybrid or online course.